jlegrand62/timagetk/timagetk/doc/source/examples.rst

 Exposure & intensity rescaling
 ******************************

-These examples illustrate the effects of intensity rescaling on grayscale images.
+The following images illustrate the effects of two **intensity rescaling** techniques on grayscale images.

 .. plot:: ./pyplots/exposure.py

+This code example details how to performs **intensity rescaling** on grayscale images.

 .. literalinclude:: ./../../examples/exposure.py
    :lines: 17-

+The following images detail how **intensity rescaling** on grayscale images **modify the values distribution** by showing associated *histograms* and *cumulative histograms*.

 .. plot:: ./../../examples/exposure.py